TapToCommunity/tapto/docs/developers.md

 All build steps are done with the `mage` command run from the root of the project folder.
 Run `mage` by itself to see a list of available commands.

 Before building MiSTer binaries, you'll also need to build the Docker image it uses.
-Just run `mage makeArmImage` to add it to your system.
+Just run `mage makeMisterImage` to add it to your system.

 Built binaries will be created in the `bin` directory under its appropriate architecture subdirectory.